Exit website

 • Willing to attend ad-hoc fundraising or special events.

-DAP (Domestic Abuse Practitioner) - Unqualified, IDVA (Independent Domestic Violence Advisor) - Qualified
+IDVA (Independent Domestic Violence Advisor)

-• Hours: 37.5 hours per week
+• Hours: 37.50hrs per week

 The ideal candidate will need to be highly motivated and committed to making a difference to the safety and promotion of healthy relationships.